agungfir10/clean-code-android/README.md

 - Rename classes, methods or variables with poor naming
 - Reorder methods within classes

+## Collectiokn Operators: Filter and Map

+- When you work on lists you can use collection operators
+    - Write more concise code
+    - Reduce loops nesting
+    - Create sequential actions that makes code more readable
+- Filter
+- Map

+### Sort and Find

+- Write more concise code
+- Reduce loops nesting
+- Create sequential actions that makes code more readable

+- Map
+    - You can use onEach in Kotlin 1.4
+- sortedBy
+- Find

 ### Shortcut

 - Ctrl + Alt + M --> Refactor code to function